iteratec/LoomoRemotePhone/README.md

 ## Disclaimer

-This project is a prototype developed by Iteratec's students and interns.
+This project is a prototype developed by iteratec's students and interns.
-It is work in progress in many areas and does not reflect the usual code quality standards applied by Iteratec.
+It is work in progress in many areas and does not reflect the usual code quality standards applied by iteratec.

 ## Acknowledgments